Ryś Battalion: Battalion in 1944

-The activity of 'Rys' worried the German command.
-As a consequence, a decision was made to carry out a large-scale counter-partisan operation in the southern part of the Hrubieszów district.
-The punitive expedition, which was commanded by Lt.
-Col. Werner Froemert, included: the 31st SD Schuma Battalion (also known as the so-called "Ukrainian Self-Defence Legion"), sub-units of the 5th Galician SS Volunteer Regiment, a detachment of the German 154th Infantry Division, Ordnungspolizei units, and a battery of armoured guns.
-On 27 March the Germans and their Ukrainian collaborators surrounded the "Ryś" Battalion, as well as an AK outpost commanded by Mieczysław Olszak ("Hardy").
-After a fierce battle, "Ryś" and part of his unit managed to break out of the encirclement, but the Polish partisans suffered heavy losses, Majewski writes that the Poles lost from 33 to 75 partisans killed, while Peasant Battalion memoirs claim that 27 Polish partisans were killed.
+The activity of Ryś worried the German command, who decided to carry out a large-scale counter-partisan operation, commanded by Lt.
+Col. Werner Froemert, in the southern part of the Hrubieszów district.
+On 27 March, the Germans and their Ukrainian collaborators surrounded the Ryś Battalion.
+After a fierce battle, Ryś and part of his unit managed to break out of the encirclement, suffering heavy losses in the process—Majewski wrote that the Poles lost between 33 and 75 partisans, while Peasant Battalion memoirs claim that 27 Polish partisans were killed.
 After the battle, the Germans and their Ukrainian collaborators proceeded to pacify Smoligów.
-After the battle in Smoligów, in fear of more German anti-partisan actions, Basaj decided to evacuate his unit to the Tomaszów county.
+In fear of more German anti-partisan actions, Basaj decided to evacuate his unit to Tomaszów county.